Second Boer War concentration camps: Kitchener's policy change

 To Lord Kitchener and British High Command, "the life or death of the 154,000 Boer and African civilians in the camps rated as an abysmally low priority" against military objectives.
 As the Fawcett Commission was delivering its recommendations, Kitchener wrote to St John Brodrick defending his policy of sweeps, and emphasised that no new Boer families were being brought in unless they were in danger of facing starvation.
-However, the countryside had by then been devastated under the "Scorched Earth" policy, meaning the refusal to allow Boer families into camps would leave them without sustenance.
+However, by then the countryside had been devastated under the scorched-earth policy, meaning the refusal to allow Boer families into camps would leave them without sustenance.
 The Fawcett Commission's recommendations stated that "to turn 100,000 people now being held in the concentration camps out on the field to take care of themselves would be cruelty".
-Now that the New Model counter-insurgency tactics were in full swing, it made little sense to leave Boer families by themselves in desperate conditions in the countryside.

 According to writer S.B.
 Spies, "at [the Vereeniging negotiations in May 1902] Boer leader Louis Botha asserted that he had tried to send [Boer] families to the British, but they had refused to receive them".
-A Boer commandant, referring to refugees from the "Scorched Earth" policy, was quoted by Spies as saying, "Our families are in a pitiable condition and the enemy uses those families to force us to surrender .. and there is little doubt that that was indeed the intention of Kitchener when he had issued instructions that no more families were to be brought into the concentration camps".
-Thomas Pakenham writes of Kitchener's policy change:
+Spies quoted Boer Commandant H.S.
+Grobler as saying, in reference to refugees from the scorched-earth policy, "Our families are in a pitiable condition and the enemy uses those families to force us to surrender".
+Spies wrote that this was the opinion of other Boers, and that "there can be little doubt that that was indeed the intention of Kitchener when he had issued instructions that no more families were to be brought into the concentration camps".
+Thomas Pakenham echoed this view that Kitchener's refusal to take now-destitute Boer families was a strategic decision against them, writing of his policy change:

 No doubt the continued 'hullabaloo' at the death-rate in these concentration camps, and Milner's belated agreement to take over their administration, helped change Kitchener's mind [some time at the end of 1901]. ...
 By mid-December at any rate, Kitchener was already circulating all column commanders with instructions not to bring in women and children when they cleared the country, but to leave them with the guerrillas. ...
 Viewed as a gesture to Liberals, on the eve of the new session of Parliament at Westminster, it was a shrewd political move.
 It also made excellent military sense, as it greatly handicapped the guerrillas, now that the drives were in full swing. ...
 It was effective precisely because, contrary to the Liberals' convictions, it was less humane than bringing them into camps, though this was of no great concern to Kitchener.